marcpickett1/marcpickett1.github.io/meaning.md

 ***

-To get an idea of how much is in our innate Weltanschauung, consider testosterone.
+To get an idea of how much is in our innate worldview, consider testosterone.
 Since testosterone innately makes a person aggressive, we must have an innate model of aggression.
 I think it's interesting that testosterone serves a similar function in bull sharks and hyenas as it does in people, since this hormone is only a symbol.
 (Unlike glucose (where the molecule